Pete: I am curious as to how you predict a flood date of 2900 BC.

 Flood 2908 BC (Coinciding with the archaeological and geological flood deposits.)

 Shem 3006 BC (Shem was not Noah’s first born - “Noah was 500 years old, he became the father of Shem, Ham and Japheth.”
-(Gen 5:32) [Shem is mentioned first because he is important to the continuing story.]
-Arphaxad was born two years after flood when Shem was 100 so Noah was 502 when Shem was born.
+(Gen 5:32) [Shem is mentioned first because he is important to the continuing story.
+He was also in the genetic line to Christ] Arphaxad was born two years after the flood when Shem was 100 so Noah was 502 when Shem was born.
 Noah was 600 when the flood came.
 (Gen 7:6) Japheth’s birth preceded Shem’s birth by two years.
 Japheth is called "the elder" in Genesis 10:21 and Ham is called the "youngest" in Genesis 9:24.)

 Noah 3508 BC (500 at birth of son.)